 - threaten to hurt or kill themselves

-- actively look for ways to kill themselves, such as stockpiling tablets or buying equipment that could be used to harm themselves
+- possess or have ways to kill themselves, such as stockpiling tablets or buying equipment that could be used to harm themselves

 Where to get help

-If you or someone you care for are feeling suicidal, seek immediate help.
-Their doctor or acute care team can provide them with a range of options for treating and managing mental health issues.
+The person's doctor or acute care team can provide a range of options for treating and managing mental health issues.
 The emergency department at their local hospital will also be able to help them.
-Alternatively if they are in Australia, they can ring the following numbers for 24-hour help, support and advice:
+Alternatively, if they are in Australia, you or they can ring the following numbers for 24-hour help, support and advice: